 To find out what state cluster virtual disks are in, use the following PowerShell commands:

-Get-VirtualDisk | Select-Object FriendlyName,HealthStatus, OperationalStatus, DetachedReason
+Get-VirtualDisk | Select-Object FriendlyName, HealthStatus, OperationalStatus, DetachedReason

-As you can see, I have one disk in Detached state and the detached reason is (By Policy).
+As you can see, I have one disk in the Detached state and the detached reason is (By Policy).
 The cluster virtual disk was removed from Failover Cluster Manager.

 Now before the virtual disk was removed, the free space in the storage pool was 12.6TB.
 The Free Space remains the same after the disk was removed using FCM.